 End the War on Drugs and Mass Incarceration

-With an administration that is determined to take us backward, the time for Congress to act is now.
-We should treat drug addiction as a public health issue not as a criminal one.
+We should treat substance abuse as a public health issue not as a criminal one.
 And we need to repeal mandatory minimum sentencing for drug offenses so that judges can use their discretion to get low-level offenders into treatment programs rather than sending them to prison for decades.

 End Long-Term Solitary Confinement